SebastiaanPasterkamp/gonyexpress/README.md

 # Gony Express

-The `gonyexpress` is a Proof of Concept package to quickly create `golang` AMPQ enabled Components.
+The `gonyexpress` is a Proof of Concept package to quickly create `golang` AMQP enabled Components.
 This package implements the "Routing Slip Pattern", and does all the heavy lifting, from: